emacadie/java-concurrency/java/src/main/java/info/shelfunit/concurrency/venkatsbook/ch008/gpars/README.md

 UseFortuneTellerGPars.java instantiates a couple of FortuneTellerGPars objects, and sends messages in a method for Double and String messages, and a method for Planet messages.

 There is also some use of GPars Promises, which are similar to JDK Futures objects.
 You can send a message with the call DynamicDispatchActor.sendAndPromise( X ), which returns a Promise.
 You can get the result by calling Promise.get(), similar to Future.get().
 You can see if the Promise is finished by calling Promise.isBound(), similar to Future.isDone().
+The Actor returns data by calling its replyIfExists() method.